-5. Review Galatians 6:1.
-Identify the sins that you believe have ensuared the other person.

-7. Identify a time and place that will provide safety for both you and the other person to meet together.
-8. Prepare your words by writing out your opening comments.
-Begin by assuring the other person of your care and Christian love.
-Acknowledge behaviors and motives of the other person that are godly.
-Confess your own sins that you have not yet addressed.
-Next, if you were personally affected, refer to the behavior that caused you personal hurt or harm.
-Using an "I statement," indicate how you were personally hurt or affected: "I feel As a result, I" 9.
-Prepare yourself to listen.
+- 4. How have you failed to restore the other person with gentleness? - 5.
+Review Galatians 6:1.
+Identify the sins that you believe have ensnared the other person. - 6.
+If these were your sins, describe what another person could do that would help free you from your entanglement. - 7.
+Identify a time and place that will provide safety for both you and the other person to meet together. - 8.
+Prepare your words by writing out your opening comments. - Begin by assuring the other person of your care and Christian love. - Acknowledge behaviors and motives of the other person that are godly. - Confess your own sins that you have not yet addressed. - Next, if you were personally affected, refer to the behavior that caused you personal hurt or harm.
+Using an "I statement," indicate how you were personally hurt or affected:

+"I feel when you because .
+As a result, I

+···

+•

+- 9. Prepare yourself to listen.
 The other person will not likely hear anything you have to say until he or she feels that you have listened to him or her.
-Remember basic skills in active listening: • Waiting - Be patient.
+Remember basic skills in active listening: - Waiting Be patient.
 Wait until the other person finishes speaking before responding.
-Don't plan your response until the other person is finished speaking.
-Attending - Maintain eye contact and other body language that communicates your genuine interest.
-Nod occasionally or respond with short phrases that indicate you are paying attention (e.g., I see, uh-huh, I understand, etc.). • Clarifying - Ask questions to test your understanding (e.g., When you said, did you mean? ). • Reflecting - Repeat short portions back to the person.
+Don't plan your response until the other person is finished speaking. - Attending Maintain eye contact and other body language that communicates your genuine interest.
+Nod occasionally or respond with short phrases that indicate you are paying attention (e.g., I see, uh-huh, I understand, etc.). - Clarifying Ask questions to test your understanding (e.g., When you said , did you mean ?). - Reflecting Repeat short portions back to the person.
 This communicates that you are listening closely and allows for the other person to restate things if needed.
-It also helps the other person hear back what she has said, which may help her rethink her responses to the situation. • Agreeing - Look for opportunities to agree.
+It also helps the other person hear back what she has said, which may help her rethink her responses to the situation. - Agreeing Look for opportunities to agree.
 When you agree with some portions, the other person believes that you are open-minded and really listening.
 He will much more likely hear what you have to say if he believes you are balanced in your assessment.